ulsdevteam/islandora_datastreams_io/README.md

 ### Adaptive options

 This module can extend the options based on what is installed.
 In other words, if islandora_solr is installed, provide the option to import / export using a Solr query.

-## Importing Datastreams (Input)
-Given the ZIP file from the **Exporting Datastreams** step, the files can be manipulated by a third-party program and then zipped back up to import back into the system.
-Simply navigate to the import page at and upload the zip file.
-The form will inspect the ZIP file to determine the objects and specific datastream identifier (DSID) and prompt the user whether or not to import the files that are in the ZIP file.

-## Adding / Removing Relationships
-This feature allows a specific relationship to either be added or removed from a set of objects.
-In order to use this, several parameters need to be provided.
-These values should be familiar to developers because they correspond to two thirds of the triples that set the relationship to the object.
-The other value stores the namespace related to the relationship ontology.
-After this process runs, the status of the relationship updates are displayed on the screen.
-The user should test that their relationships exist as they intended.

-In order to make the relationship, the **predicate**, **namespace**, and **value** must be provided to make the triples relationship for the object (for each PID value provided to the set).

-For example, the "isMemberOfSite" relationship ontology is related to the namespace of "http://digital.library.pitt.edu/ontology/relations#".

-The relationship is skipped when it exists already in cases where it is being added, or if it does not exist in cases where it is being removed.

 **IMPORTANT:** Do not change the filenames because the system needs the filename in order to know which object and datastream to replace.

 ## Author / License